UniversalDependencies/docs/_u-feat/Tense.md

 past or future when compared to the moment of speaking.
 For instance, the English present participle may be used to form a past progressive tense:
 _he was watching TV when I arrived._

+Some languages (e.g. Uralic) only distinguish past vs. non-past morphologically, and then `Tense=Pres` can be used to represent the non-past form.
+Similarly, some Slavic languages (e.g. Czech), although they do distinguish the future tense, nevertheless have a subset of verbs where the morphologically present form has actually a future meaning.

 #### Examples